AIwaifus/AI-Conversational-Bot/README.md

 # AI-Conversational-Bot
-This repository, under the ow
+This repository, under the own